094459/newsletter-oss-projects/README.md

 [aws-size](https://github.com/FogSecurity/aws-size) is a great tool that **AWS Community Builder Jason Kao** that checks hard to find size limits and usage for AWS which can help provide advance warning to teams about resource limits in AWS before it's too late.
 Usage of these limits are not covered by AWS provided tooling such as Service Quotas and Trusted Advisor.
 Read the introduction blog post, [Introducing aws-size: A New Open Source Tool for Difficult Service Limit Visibility in AWS](https://www.fogsecurity.io/blog/aws-size-release) to find out more. (#213)

+**CDOps-Cloud-Zombie-Hunter**

+[CDOps-Cloud-Zombie-Hunter](https://aws-oss.beachgeek.co.uk/4mc) is an open-source command-line utility that scans your AWS environment for unused resources—what we call "zombies"—that are quietly draining your budget.
+Check out the README for the list and kinds of resources within its cross hair, and before you panic, the tool is READ ONLY, so you still have to do some work finishing off those zombies. (#216)

 **chaos-machine**

 [chaos-machine](https://github.com/awslabs/chaos-machine) is a complete chaos engineering workflow that enables customers to run controlled chaos experiments and test hypotheses related to system behaviour.
 Chaos Machine uses metric and alarm data from both Amazon CloudWatch and Prometheus as inputs to evaluate system behaviour before, during, and after the experiment.
 The Chaos Machine provides a simple, consistent way to organise and execute chaos experiments, and is appropriate to use for both building and conducting ad-hoc experiments or integrating into more sophisticated automation pipelines.
 Chaos Machine uses the AWS Fault Injection Service (FIS) to run controlled experiments, and AWS Step Functions and AWS Lambda for orchestration and execution.(#208)